Print

 Notes

-* I use Fage 5%, but you can use any plain Greek yogurt.
-Or sub a plain plant-based yogurt for a vegan option
+*I use Fage 5%, but this recipe can be made with any plain Greek yogurt.

 Nutrition Information